a10networks/a10-acos-axapi/README.md

 This code is now being generated using the SDK generator at https://github.com/a10networks/sdkgenerator

 ## Installation
 a10-acos-axapi is collection of custom ansible modules crated by a10Networks.
-It can be installed using following ways .
-It is assumed that ansible is already installed and configured.
+It can be installed using following ways, it is assumed that ansible is already installed and configured.

 ### 1. Install from galaxy hub